-Your debt-to-income ratio, or your DTI, is an important number when applying for a mortgage.
+Your debt-to-income ratio (DTI) is an important number when applying for a mortgage.
 This number measures how much of your gross monthly income – your income before taxes are taken out – your total monthly debts eat up.
 The lower this ratio, the better your chances to get approved for a mortgage loan.

 To qualify for a Home Possible mortgage, you’ll generally need your total monthly debts, including your new monthly mortgage payment, to equal no more than 45% of your gross monthly income.

 If you’re considered a first-time home buyer by Freddie Mac, you’ll have to complete an approved homeownership education program before qualifying for a Home Possible or Home Possible Advantage mortgage.

 You can sign up for a home buyer education course provided by a HUD-approved counseling agency, housing finance agencies, community development financial institutions or mortgage insurance companies.
 The easiest choice, though, might be to take Freddie Mac's online CreditSmart courses.